 Within the boundaries of the remediation actions, samples will be taken at maximum of 25-foot spacing.

 The samples will be visually compared to the acceptable sand criteria.
-If deemed necessary by the Engineer, quantitative assessments of the sand will be conducted for grain size, silt content, and Munsell color using the methods outlined in section D.8.b..
+If deemed necessary by the Engineer, quantitative assessments of the sand will be conducted for grain size, silt content, and Munsell color using the methods outlined in section F.2.
 Samples will be archived by the Permittee.

 A site map will be prepared depicting the location of all samples and the boundaries of all areas of remediation actions.